The difference between air barriers and vapour barriers

 The dewpoint in a wall is the point where the drop in temperature causes air to contract, and water vapour turns to liquid.
 Since the warmer the air is the more moisture it can hold, where the dewpoint will be in your wall is determined by the difference in temperature from indoor to out, and the amount of moisture in the air (RH - Relative Humidity).

-The rule for vapour barrier installation in cold climates is to have it on the interior with at least 2/3rds of your insulation on the outside of the vapour barrier.
+The rule for vapor barrier installation in cold climates is to have it on the interior with at least 2/3rds of your insulation on the outside of the vapour barrier.
 Air barriers on the other hand can come in the form of house wrap (WRBs), tightly sealed sheathing, insulation that slows airflow, and well-sealed gypsum board (drywall).

-The key factor here, is that the amount of vapour molecules that will pass through that gypsum board box is insignificant compared to the moisture that will pass through if you cut just one small hole in it and had an air pressure difference.
+The key factor here, is that the amount of vapor molecules that will pass through that gypsum board box is insignificant compared to the moisture that will pass through if you cut just one small hole in it and had an air pressure difference.

-The need for a proper air seals in homes is grossly underestimated, and too much faith and focus is put on the vapour barrier.
+The need for a proper air seals in homes is grossly underestimated, and too much faith and focus is put on the vapor barrier.
 According to the U.S. Department of Energy, "air movement accounts for more than 98% of all water vapor movement in building cavities.”

 Can a house be too airtight?
 No it cannot.